-The food stamp program in Tennessee is a part of the Supplemental Nutrition Assistance Program (SNAP), which is a partnership between individual states and the United States Department of Agriculture (USDA).
+The food stamp program in Tennessee is a part of the Supplemental Nutrition Assistance Program (SNAP), which is a partnership between individual states and the United States Department of Agriculture.
 The USDA administers SNAP at the federal level, while the State of Tennessee administers it at the state and local level and determines eligibility guidelines and benefits for food assistance.

-Out of State Use
+Using SNAP Out of State

 Your card cannot be used in Puerto Rico, where the food assistance program operates under a block grant instead of the Supplemental Nutrition Assistance Program.
 American Samoa and the Commonwealth of the Northern Marianas Islands also operate under block grants to provide food assistance.
 In these territories, cash or coupons are issued rather than food stamps or food distribution.

-Online SNAP Purchases
+Making Online SNAP Purchases

 Some supermarkets deliver groceries.
 Most of these stores offer an online shopping service that requires payment be made online before delivery.
 In these instances, you cannot use your EBT card to pay for your purchase.
 You may find a local grocer that has the ability to collect SNAP benefits with a wireless terminal at the time of delivery or who will use a manual voucher that you sign on delivery.